CRedit360/WorkflowSchema/README.md

 Now when the user taps the second button, it tells the screen controller to perform the action named `exampleButton2Tapped`; that action then sends a message with  name `exampleMessage`.
 The navigation controller receives this message and tries to perform an action with a matching name.
 There is such an action, so it performs it.

-In general, messages are passed on to the creator of the controller - in this case, the creator of the screen controller is the navigation controller - and do not get passed on.
-It is possible to send them further by specifying a target.
-For example:
+By default, messages are passed on to the creator of the controller - in this case, the creator of the screen controller is the navigation controller - and do not get passed on.
+It is possible to send them elsewhere by specifying a destination.
+For example, you can use the 'self' destination type to fire other actions on the same controller:

 ```xml
 <workflow>